MartinezBruno/Ejercicio-FullStack-Bast-/README.md

 ### BackEnd (api)

-- The first step is intall all the dependencies, te do this do\
+- The first step is install all the dependencies, to do this do\
 `npm install` in the api folder
 - To start using the API do `npm run dev`
 - To run all the tests do `npm run test`